hedyhli/site/content/posts/2024-11-04-typing-vs-writing/index.md

 date = "2024-11-04T01:58:05Z"
 outputs = ['html', 'gemtext']
 slug = "typing-vs-writing"
-font = "mono"

 [[syndications]]
 mastodon = "https://tilde.zone/@hedy/113424115841405221"
 +++

 I type faster than I can write.
 But regardless of how I put my thoughts down, the speed at which my thoughts can keep up with me putting them down is the same[^speed].
-I believe that my speed of thought is right in-between the speed of my handwriting and typing; and this effects how I perceive the general act of writing[^writing] on my abilities to articulate.
+I believe that my speed of thought is right in-between the speed of my handwriting and typing; and this affects how I perceive the general act of writing[^writing] on my abilities to articulate.

 [^speed]: Or so I shall stipulate for the purposes of our discussion.
 [^writing]: I will  be sticking to "writing" as "writing on paper, by hand, with a pen" hereafter and so I clarify here with "general writing" to mean either writing on paper or typing on a keyboard.